-When the concrete slab is down, it is time to celebrate and toast with family and friends.
+When you finally have your slab down, it is time to celebrate and toast with family and friends.
 Why?
 Because slab down is the first major milestone in the construction of your new home.

 Stand on the slab and you will likely stand where your master suite or living room will be.
 From there you can visualise the rest of your new home and soon, it will all start taking shape.